Phils go quietly in Series finale as bopper becomes bunter

 HOUSTON (AP) — Kyle Schwarber went from big bopper to bad bunter.

-After becoming the first third-place team to reach the World Series, the Phillies fell short of winning their first title since 2008.
+After ending an 11-year playoff drought and becoming the first third-place team in baseball history to reach the Series, the Phillies fell short of winning their first crown since 2008.

+“We went through a dry spell at the wrong time,” said Rob Thomson, unable to join Bob Lemon and Jack McKeon as the only managers to take over midseason and lead a team to the title.
+“You’ve got to give credit to their pitching.”

-Philadelphia batted .101 (9 for 89) with 38 strikeouts and three extra-base hits in the three straight losses, which included a no-hitter by the Astros in Game 4 and a three-hitter in Game 6.
-Philadephia batted .163 in the Series overall.
+Philadelphia batted .101 (9 for 89) with 38 strikeouts, three runs and three extra-base hits in the three straight losses, which included a combined no-hitter by the Astros in Game 4 and a three-hitter in Game 6.
+Philadelphia batted .163 in the Series overall — the lowest for any team since Detroit was held to .159 while getting swept by San Francisco in 2012.

 Schwarber was the best of the bunch at .250 (5 for 20) with four RBIs.

-Philadelphia’s 71 strikeouts over the six games were a Series record, breaking the mark set by Arizona in a seven-game Series against the New York Yankees in 2001 and matched by Tampa Bay against the Los Angeles Dodgers two years ago.
+Philadelphia’s 71 strikeouts over the six games were a Series record, breaking the mark set by Arizona in a seven-game Series win against the New York Yankees in 2001 and matched by Tampa Bay in a six-game loss to the Los Angeles Dodgers two years ago.

 After finishing 87-75 during the regular season, Philadelphia swept two games from NL Central champion St. Louis in the new wild-card series and upended NL East champ Atlanta, a 101-game winner, over four games in the Division Series.
 Then the Phillies beat San Diego in five games in an all-wild card NLCS.